davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 A practitioner mindset can also be an impediment.
 When stakeholders have a keyhole view (see the next section!) they often hold an explicit or implicit belief that the way the process runs today is the only viable shape of the process.
 "We've always done it this way" leads to "We have to do it this way".
 These beliefs create resistance to change, and even resistance to discussing change.

 The first shift an automation project invites of its stakeholders is to move from "how" the process is done today, to "why" the process is done that way, and then to "how" the process _could_ be done.
 It breaks those assumptions that today's way is the only way, and refocuses conversations around outcomes instead of hands-on minutia.

 A practitioner mindset can show its value again during this conversation.
-Because "whys" often stem from values, the conversation can also be self-grounding: stakeholders who might otherwise resist change see their goals reflected in the articulation of "why", and become more open to reconsidering "how".
+Because "whys" often stem from values, the conversation can be self-grounding: stakeholders who might otherwise resist change see their goals reflected in the articulation of "why", and become more open to reconsidering "how".
 Focusing on the shared value of the outcome creates trust.

-Establishing a new "how" opens up possibilities to go beyond stepwise automation to outcome or value automation.
+Establishing a new "how" opens up possibilities to go beyond stepwise automation to outcome- or value-centered automation.

 ### Disintermediation and Self-Service by Default

 It's tempting to privilege, in a fully-automated process, the same stakeholders who were privileged in the earlier version of the process.
 In the examples above, the Ops Team fits this paradigm.
 This isn't always the right choice.

+The Ops Team hold privileged access to perform certain software release operations, which makes them an intermediary between the Product Team (who have the knowledge of what is being delivered and why) and the customers who consume that value.
+That privilege isn't misplaced; it's given to the Ops Team based on their specific skillsets and likely also to meet compliance goals.
+But those driving factors aren't the ultimate values stemming from this process, and that means they can be reconsidered as the process itself changes shape.

+In the value-centered automation paradigm discussed above, we made a point of disintermediating the relationship between those two endpoints, the product team and the customer.
+The ops team isn't required any more to work in a go-between capacity, because they created a new kind of value: they built a product that allowed the value-creating Product Team to self-service delivery to their customers.

+Disintermediation and self-service are hallmarks of a product approach to automation.
+When stakeholders are empowered in this way, they both get pragmatic improvements - fewer context switches, more productive hours in their days - but also opportunities to reconsider the overall shape of a process.
+Those outcome- and value-centered automation types that are exposed can offer far greater scope for productivity improvement and cost reduction.

+TODO: name Product Team is confusing

 ### Keyholes to Vistas